wh-alice/mig_visualstudio/vs/test/walkthrough--using-a-test-controller-and-test-agents-in-a-load-test.md

 ---
-title: "Walkthrough: Using a Test Controller and Test Agents in a Load Test | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "Walkthrough: Using a Test Controller and Test Agents in a Load Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"